History of Zionism: British post-Kishinev "Uganda Scheme"

-The Protocols of the Elders of Zion
+Russian publication of The Protocols of the Elders of Zion

-In 1903, following the Kishinev Pogrom, a variety of Russian antisemities, including the Black Hundreds and the Tsarist Secret Police, began combining earlier works alleging a Jewish plot to take control of the world into new formats.
-One particular version of these allegations, "The Protocols of the Elders of Zion" (subtitle "Protocols extracted from the secret archives of the central chancery of Zion"), arranged by Sergei Nilus, achieved global notability.
+In 1903 Pavel Krushevan, a newspaper publisher and member of the Black Hundreds (a movement dedicated to genocide of the Jews) with the aid of the Tsarist Secret Police, began publishing a new work alleging a Jewish plot to take control of the world.

+The Protocols of the Elders of Zion" (subtitle "Protocols extracted from the secret archives of the central chancery of Zion"), invented by Sergei Nilus, achieved global notability.
 In 1903, the editor claimed that the protocols revealed the menace of Zionism:

 The book contains fictional minutes of an imaginary meeting in which alleged Jewish leaders plotted to take over the world.
 Nilus later claimed they were presented to the elders by Herzl (the "Prince of Exile") at the first Zionist congress.
 A Polish edition claimed they were taken from Herzl's flat in Austria and a 1920 German version renamed them "The Zionist Protocols".

-The death of Herzl
+Herzl's death and new Zionist leadership

 By 1904, cultural Zionism was accepted by most Zionists and a schism was beginning to develop between the Zionist movement and Orthodox Judaism.
 In 1904, Herzl died unexpectedly at the age of 44 and the leadership was taken over by David Wolffsohn, who led the movement until 1911.
 During this period, the movement was based in Berlin (Germany's Jews were the most assimilated) and made little progress, failing to win support among the Young Turks after the collapse of the Ottoman Regime.
 From 1911 to 1921, the movement was led by Dr. Otto Warburg.

-Zionism breaks with Orthodox Judaism and moves towards Communism

-Jewish Orthodox and Reform opposition
+Opposition from Orthodox Jews and Reformist Jews

 Under Herzl's leadership, Zionism relied on Orthodox Jews for religious support, with the main party being the orthodox Mizrachi.
 However, as the cultural and socialist Zionists increasingly broke with tradition and used language contrary to the outlook of most religious Jewish communities, many orthodox religious organizations began opposing Zionism.
 Their opposition was based on its secularism and on the grounds that only the Messiah could re-establish Jewish rule in Israel.
 Therefore, most Orthodox Jews maintained the traditional Jewish belief that while the Land of Israel was given to the ancient Israelites by God, and the right of the Jews to that land was permanent and inalienable, the Messiah must appear before the land could return to Jewish control.

 Prior to the Holocaust, Reform Judaism rejected Zionism as inconsistent with the requirements of Jewish citizenship in the diaspora.
 The opposition of Reform Judaism was expressed in the Pittsburgh Platform, adopted by the Central Conference of American Rabbis in 1885: "We consider ourselves no longer a nation but a religious community, and therefore expect neither a return to Palestine, nor a sacrificial worship under the administration of the sons of Aaron, nor the restoration of any of the laws concerning the Jewish state."